 Of all single wall tents, the Nemo Tenshi and The North Face Assault each sported one of the most impressive ventilation systems.
 Both these models feature four vents total, with a vent on the front door, one on each side, and a door/window/escape hatch that allowed for ventilation and air circulation.
 The hatch also allows for improved safety while cooking.
 See a photo of the Assault's sizeable rear vent below.

 The main factors influencing durability are the type of fabric used for the fly, the quality of the poles, and the floor.
 The floor matters less because much of the time you are pitching an all-season tent on snow.
 Again, silnylon is the fabric of choice for the fly on double-wall tents.
 Most of the PU formulations used on fly fabric coatings are more prone to hydrolysis (chemical breakup) than silnylon.
 They can wear out faster, particularly in wet environments, and aren't as resistant to UV degradation.

-That said, companies like Mountain Trip, a super well-known Denali guide service (who retires their tents with plenty of life left), gets eight to twelve 22-day Denali expeditions out of each Trango.
-To say the Trango isn't durable is a stretch.
-The same applies to other guide services who use tents from The North Face.
+That said, companies like Mountain Trip, a super well-known Denali guide service (who retires their tents with plenty of life left), gets eight to twelve 22-day Denali expeditions out of The North Face tents.